 GMHAN at the World Health Assembly 2026

-In 2025, mental health was a key focus at the World Health Assembly (WHA), coinciding with ongoing discussions regarding the UN High-Level Meeting on Non-Communicable Diseases and Mental Health.
-A year later, we remain dedicated to ensuring that mental health is prioritised.
-Our community is advocating for policies, reforms, and structural changes that acknowledge the unique and cross-cutting nature of this issue, which deeply impacts so many of us.
-We are continuing to emphasise the importance of youth and lived experience leadership, community-based care, and the decentralisation of power.
+In 2025, mental health was a key focus at the World Health Assembly (WHA), coinciding with ongoing discussions surrounding the UN High-Level Meeting on Non-Communicable Diseases and Mental Health.
+A year later, we remain committed to ensuring mental health continues to be prioritised across global health discussions and decision-making spaces.

 Mental Health at WHA 2026: Four Key Agenda Items